JohnSnowLabs/johnsnowlabs/docs/en/alab/project_configuration.md

 <br />

 ### Assertion Labels
 The syntax for defining an Assertion Status label is the same as for the NER labels, with an additional attribute - **assertion** which should be set to true (see example below).
-This convention is defined by Annotation Lab users which we exploited for identifying the labels to include in the training and prediction of Assertion Models.
+This convention is defined by Generative AI Lab users which we exploited for identifying the labels to include in the training and prediction of Assertion Models.
 A simple Labeling Config with Assertion Status defined should look like the following:

 ```bash